hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

   specified as a name or relative resource name.
 For example:
   "projects/{project}/zones/{zone}/machineTypes/{machineType}".
 Must belong to the enclosing environment's project and region/zone.

-  If both zone and machineType are specified, machineType must belong to this zone.
-If neither is specified, the service will pick default values in the specified resource's region.
-If only one of zone or machineType is specified, the location information from the specified field will be used for the location-unspecified field.

 * `network` -
   (Optional)